 This is what I help people learn in the program.
 They reflect, analyze, and understand that the coping mechanisms and survival skills they developed in childhood, which served a purpose then, are harmful and destructive in their adult relationships.

-I don’t only help them change their behaviors; I also help them get to the root of these behaviors so they can develop healthier ways of coping and relating to others.
+They don’t only learn to change their behaviors; They also learn how to get to the root of these behaviors so they can develop healthier ways of coping and relating to others.

 This woman’s therapist said that the letter she wrote to her ex was sincere.
 They said it’s a promising sign, and it’s possible that their ex-partner might respond to it one day.